kaycodes13/QueenCrest/README.md

 Install via r2modman or Thunderstore Mod Manager.
 QueenCrest's dependencies should be installed automatically.

 For manual installation, extract the `.zip` file and place the resulting **folder** in the `BepInEx/plugins` directory for your Silksong install.
-You'll also have to manually install [I18N](<https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/>), as well as [Needleforge](<https://thunderstore.io/c/hollow-knight-silksong/p/Voidlings/Needleforge/>) and it's dependencies.
+You'll also have to manually install [I18N](<https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/>) and [UnityHelper](<https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/UnityHelper/>), as well as [Needleforge](<https://thunderstore.io/c/hollow-knight-silksong/p/Voidlings/Needleforge/>) and it's dependencies.

 ## Usage